pkirkbride/reading-notes/04-structure-html.md

 Another key step is to map out user flow so that you know where the users are coming from and where they are going on the site.
 This step will help define how many different pages you need, what content they should have, and how they are related.

 Now it's time to complete a draft.
-Don’t get too lost in the details (e.g. colors, aesthetics) at this point.
+Don’t get too lost in the details (e.g. aesthetics) at this point.
 Only after the draft is complete should you make decisions on formatting.
 This method will help keep you from getting bogged down in the process.

 ## HTML Basics